-Khush Shah: Thank you for the opportunity.
-My question was regarding the recent Maruti recall of around involved in it?
+Khush Shah:Thank you for the opportunity.
+My question was regarding the recent Maruti recall of around 9,900 odd units which had a defect in the brake assembly related component.
+So, (1) are we involved in it?
 And (2) how will it impact us going ahead?